alfianyusufabdullah/gdoc-scribe/README.md

 ### Local Testing

-You can use the included `demo.html` to test changes visually.
+You can use the included demos to test changes visually.
 1. Build the project: `npm run build`
-2. Open `demo.html` in your browser.
+2. Open `demo/index.html` in your browser to choose a demo.

 ## License